CyVerse-learning-materials/learning-materials-home/docs/ds/teams.md

 # CyVerse Teams

-The ![team]{width=20} Teams feature allow you to create, organize, and join public or private groups of collaborators.
+The ![team]{width=20} Teams feature allows you to create, organize, and join public or private groups of collaborators.
 Teams is accessible through the left side menu, or by going through the following link: https://de.cyverse.org/teams.
-The goal of Teams is to enable a simpler method to share Apps and Tools with collaborators.
+The goal of Teams is to enable a simpler method to share Apps, Tools and data with collaborators.

 ![teams_01](../assets/de/teams_01.png)